 When things are firmed up, you can add the remaining frosting and the crumbs won’t get mixed into the top layer since they’re firm and frozen on the cake.
 It looks neater and prettier this way.

 Since I had red/white and blue sprinkles in my pantry, I figured this was a good way to use them up.

-I hope you’ll attempt this one for the 4th!
+I hope you’ll attempt this one for fun summer parties!